VNG-Realisatie/api-test-platform/tutorials/CONSUMER_SESSION.md

 ![](https://raw.githubusercontent.com/VNG-Realisatie/api-testvoorziening/master/tutorials/images/consumers_report.png)

-Assuming the **sandbox** option has been checked, it is possible to call several times the same url path and override the result with the last one.
+If the **sandbox** option has been checked, it is possible to call several times the same url path and override the result with the last one.
 On the other side, if the sandbox option is off, only the first result is saved.
 It is possible to export the result clicking through the **Rapport PDF** button to download a detail PDF of the scenario cases.

 ## Running the tests